Skip to content

 flushFast() uploads the frame-buffer to the screen and performs a fast update of the panel.
 It can also manage low-power.

-When global update is not available, flush() redirects to flushFast().
+When normal update is not available, flush() redirects to flushFast().

 Warning